google/cyanobyte/README.md

 # Peripheral Codegen
 This project is an example of how to describe peripherals with an intermediary layer (YAML files) which can be used to generate library files for a peripheral.

-It can also generate reference documentation for a periphreal, useful for embedding into datasheets.
+It can also generate reference documentation for a peripheral, useful for embedding into datasheets.

+The tool works well for I2C devices, while SPI support is in alpha.

 This is not an official Google product.